Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: Simulation Results

 \end{example}

-\begin{example} Consider the regular (4, 36) LDPC code with identifier 1998.5.3.2665 taken from \cite{MacKay}.
-This code has length 1998 and rate 0.89.
-We use $(q_c, q_v) = (10, 8)/(12, 10)$ to design the 3-/4-bit MIM-QBP decoder at $\sigma_d = 0.4796/0.4858$, respectively.
-The BER and FER performance of different decoders is presented by Fig. \ref{fig: BER_1998_4_36}.
+\begin{example} Consider the regular (3, 6) LDPC code with identifier 8000.4000.3.483 taken from \cite{MacKay}.
+This code has length 8000 and rate 0.5.
+We use $(q_c, q_v) = (9, 8)/(10, 10)$ to design the 3-/4-bit MIM-QBP decoder at $\sigma_d = 0.8479/0.8660$, respectively.
+The BER performance of different decoders is presented by Fig. \ref{fig: BER_8000_3_6}.
+Note that the 3-/4-bit non-uniform QBP decoder \cite{ Lee05} requires $(q_c, q_v) = (9, 8)/(12, 10)$, respectively.
+In addition, the design of the corresponding decoders involves much manual optimization, while our proposed MIM-QBP decoders are designed systematically.

-Similar to the case shown by Example \ref{eg: code 2048}, the 3-bit and 4-bit MIM-QBP decoders achieve better error rate performance than the corresponding 3-bit and 4-bit max-LUT decoders \cite{ Romero16}.
-Again, the MIM-QBP with just 3 bits per message can outperform the floating-point BP decoder in terms of BER performance, at high SNR regions and with a maximum of 10 iterations.
+From Fig. \ref{fig: BER_8000_3_6}, we observe that the 3-bit MIM-QBP decoder outperforms the 3-bit MIM-LUT decoder \cite{meidlinger2020design} by about $0.2$ dB, and also performs better than the 3-bit non-uniform QBP decoder \cite{ Lee05}.
+Moreover, the 4-bit MIM-QBP decoder shows almost the same performance as the 4-bit non-uniform decoder by using 2 less bits for the CN update.
+In addition, the 4-bit MIM-QBP decoder achieves better performance than the 4-bit MIM-LUT decoder \cite{meidlinger2020design}, and approaches the performance of the floating-point BP decoder within $0.05$ dB at the BER of $10^{-6}$.

 \end{example}